 Seniors or students €4.00 euros

 The visitor centre has a beautiful example of one of the buildings that were originally in the area, there is a circular shaped building and rectangle-shaped building on display in Lough Gur.

 The visitor centre is well designed and very well laid out, with lots of interesting information about archaeology and folklore from the area.

 There is lots of information on history in the centre.
 There are some reproductions of the fantastic artefacts that were discovered in the area on display and some really cool interactive display panels.
-The visitor centre has something for all age groups, it’s an important informational point that helps explain the complexity of the archaeology history and facts of Lough Gur.
+The visitor centre has something for all age groups, it’s an important informational point that helps explain the complexity of the archaeology and history and facts of Lough Gur.

 There is a looped walk that travels along some of the archaeological sites of the whole area.
-This walk is great to see some of the interesting spectacles of buildings and field type systems that the early medieval settlers used in Lough Gur.
+This walk is a great way to see some of the interesting spectacles of buildings and field type systems that the early medieval settlers used in Lough Gur.
 The area has some beautiful viewpoints, it’s a great spot for some nice photos.

 The Lake at Lough Gur